-The city was established in 1792, settled near where a boarding house was located.
+The city was established in 1792, and was settled near where a boarding house was located.
 Two railroad lines increased the population.
-It’s also home to a number of colleges and universities including North Carolina State University.
-There is no shortage of fun things to do in Raleigh from museums to food and history as well as day trips to nearby Durham and Chapel Hill.
+It’s also home to a number of colleges and universities, including North Carolina State University.
+There is no shortage of fun things to do in Raleigh, from museums to food and history, as well as day trips to nearby Durham and Chapel Hill.

 This post contains affiliate links.